-When you search using precise and correct terms you will tend to find listings by sellers who know exactly what they have and what to charge for it.
+When you search using precise and correct terms, you will tend to find listings by sellers who know exactly what they have and what to charge for it.
 So while a collector might refer be seeking a vintage chalkware figurine, you might find cheaper listings if you search instead for an old plaster lady.
-It may also be worth trying misspellings or synonyms, you will be amazed how many more relevant listings you find.
+It may also be worth trying misspellings or synonyms, you will be amazed at how many more relevant listings you find.

 Look for Mixed Lots of Items

-Often people are trying to move large lots of mixed items, either excess stock, a sudden inheritance or a charity thrift store clearing the shelves.
+Often people are trying to move large lots of mixed items, either excess stock, a sudden inheritance, or a charity thrift store clearing the shelves.
 Try using keywords like "junk drawer," "mixed lot," or "estate sale."